-The capacity of FODMAPs to induce lowering of symptoms in patients with IBS was related to the stimulation of the mechanoreceptors in the small intestine, as a response to a combination of increased luminal water (the osmotic effect) and the release of gases (carbon dioxide and hydrogen) from the fermentation of oligosaccharides and malabsorption of fructose, lactose and polyols[18] (Figure 1).
+The capacity of FODMAPs to induce lowering of symptoms in patients with IBS was related to the stimulation of mechanoreceptors in the small intestine, as a response to a combination of increased luminal water (the osmotic effect) and the release of gases (carbon dioxide and hydrogen) from the fermentation of oligosaccharides and malabsorption of fructose, lactose and polyols[18] (Figure 1).

 Based on the length of the carbohydrate chain, different subtypes of FODMAPs were described[38]:

 (1) The oligosaccharides are the carbohydrates with the longest chain length and can be found in wheat, rye, legumes, nuts, onion and garlic.
 They are malabsorbed because there is no capable enzyme to break them down[39,40], resulting in a high fermentation process and gas production in the colon.
-This pays a significant role in excessive bloating, leading to abdominal pain and flatulence, in patients with IBS[41].
+This plays a significant role in excessive bloating, leading to abdominal pain and flatulence in patients with IBS[41].

 (2) The monosaccharide FODMAP is fructose, the smallest carbohydrate, known as fruit sugar (apple, pear, watermelon, mango, honey, but also sweeteners)[42].
-Fructose distends the small intestine due to its capacity to draw water in the lumen, a highly osmotic effect, resulting in abdominal pain and bloating[38].
+Fructose distends the small intestine due to its capacity to draw water into the lumen, a highly osmotic effect, resulting in abdominal pain and bloating[38].
 In high quantities, fructose can lead to diarrhea and altered motility.
 In a study from 1978, a fructose-free diet “cured” four patients with long-standing diarrhea and colics[43], thus its removal from the diet could be efficacious in some cases[44].

-And (3) The polyols, such as mannitol and xylitol, are most commonly found in apples, pears and cauliflowers, but also in artificial sweeteners[38].
-Their behavior in intestine is similar to fructose, creating an osmotic effect due to their slow absorbance in the small bowel, which can induce gastrointestinal symptoms[27].
+(3) In addition, the polyols, such as mannitol and xylitol, are most commonly found in apples, pears and cauliflowers, but also in artificial sweeteners[38].
+Their behavior in the intestine is similar to fructose, creating an osmotic effect due to their slow absorbance in the small bowel, which can induce gastrointestinal symptoms[27].

-In 2018, Chumpitazi et al[45], analyzed some food products commercialized in the United States, foods frequently consumed by children and potentially low in carbohydrates, in order to include them in a future pediatric clinical trial.
-The selected foods were provided from grocery stores and contained a mixture of fresh fruits (banana, grapes, pineapple, strawberry and tomato), beverages (simple lemonade, cranberry juice, sweet tea), dairy products, grains and cereals, snacks (pretzels, potato chips, fries), peanut butter and condiments (mustard, mayonnaise).
-They excluded foods that were suspected to have excessive FODMAP content, as the whole dairy milk, but also the meats, due to an uniformly low carbohydrates content.
-They concluded that all the fruits contained fructose, but the glucose content was higher in all of them (glucose facilitates the fructose absorption in vivo[46]); lactose was present in butter and cheese products; all the beverages analyzed contained fructose and fructooligosaccharides with no marked label for this FODMAP; the 3 gluten-free products evaluated contained more fructose than glucose and fructooligosaccharides; all the snacks had excess fructose; the condiments were FODMAP free.
+In 2018, Chumpitazi et al[45] analyzed some food products commercialized in the United States, foods frequently consumed by children and potentially low in carbohydrates, in order to include them in a future pediatric clinical trial.
+The selected food was provided from grocery stores, and contained a mixture of fresh fruit (banana, grapes, pineapple, strawberry and tomato), beverages (simple lemonade, cranberry juice, sweet tea), dairy products, grains and cereals, snacks (pretzels, potato chips, fries), peanut butter, and condiments (mustard, mayonnaise).
+They excluded foods that were suspected to have excessive FODMAP content, such as whole dairy milk, and also meats due to a uniformly low carbohydrate content.
+They concluded that all fruit contained fructose, but the glucose content was higher in all of them (glucose facilitates fructose absorption in vivo[46]); lactose was present in butter and cheese products; all of the beverages analyzed contained fructose and fructooligosaccharides with no marked label for this FODMAP; the three gluten-free products evaluated contained more fructose than glucose and fructooligosaccharides; all of the snacks had excess fructose; the condiments were FODMAP free.

-In the United States, but also in Europe, there is a lack of food products clear of FODMAP contents, which makes following a low-FODMAP diet difficult, but also FODMAP dietary interventions.
+In the United States, but also in Europe, there is a lack of food products clear of FODMAP contents, which makes both following a low-FODMAP diet and incorporating FODMAP dietary interventions challenging.